If there’s one thing we all take for granted literally every second of our lives, it has to be breathing. Look at yourself; you’re doing it right now!

 As mentioned above, most breathing problems are only mild, temporary, and will go away without much effort on your end.
 However, there are others that are either chronic or progressive (or both).
 But whatever the case, prevention measures usually revolve around avoiding the triggers while treatment is all about going for the underlying cause for all the respiratory issues mentioned above.

-But for issues such as asthma and COPD that have no cure, then all you can really do is manage the condition by preventing triggers and using allergy medication such as antihistamines, decongestants and inhaled steroids for people with chronic allergies and sinusitis.
+But for issues such as asthma and COPD that have no cure, then all you can really do is manage the condition by preventing triggers and using allergy medication such as antihistamines, decongestants and steroids for people with chronic allergies and sinusitis.

 But as always, medicines and pharmaceuticals tend to have a lengthy list of side effects.
 So we’ll jump straight into what you can do to prevent some respiratory issues before looking at Mother Nature’s own gift to our lungs that is as healthy and as broad spectrum as they come.